Mladá Boleslav: Early history

-In the second half of the 10th century, a gord was founded by Duke Boleslaus II on a promontory, in the area of today's historic centre.
-The first trustworthy written mention of the gord is from 1130, when it was also called "New Boleslav" for the first time.
+In the second half of the 10th century, a gord was founded by Duke Boleslaus II on the promontory above the confluence of the Jizera and Klenice rivers, in the area of today's historic centre.
+The first trustworthy written mention of the gord is from 1130, when it was also called Nová Boleslav ("New Boleslav") for the first time.
 Probably in the 11th century, a settlement was founded below the promontory in an area called Podolec, on an important site on the road from Prague to northern Bohemia, Lusatia and Brandenburg.

 During the 13th century, the settlement in Podolec grew, acquired an urban character and even some privileges of the town.
 A new stone royal castle was built on top of the promontory next to the gord in the middle of the 13th century and the gord was abandoned.
 In 1318, Lords of Michalovice acquired Mladá Boleslav from King John of Bohemia.
 In 1334, the market village was moved to the area in front of the castle and was promoted to a town.
-From that times, the town was called Mladá Boleslav.
+From that time on, the town was called Mladá Boleslav.